-If you are not an individual or an STS taxpayer, your deduction for prepaid non-business expenditure is apportioned over the eligible service period or 10 years, whichever is less.

-- If you are an individual, your prepaid non-business expenditure is immediately deductible under the 12-month rule if: - the eligible service period for the expenditure is 12 months or less, and - the period ends no later than the last day of the income year following the year in which the payment is made.
+- If you are not an individual or a small business entity, your deduction for prepaid non-business expenditure is apportioned over the eligible service period or 10 years, whichever is less. - For more information, see chapter 7. - If you are an individual, your prepaid non-business expenditure is immediately deductible under the 12-month rule if - the eligible service period for the expenditure is 12 months or less, and - the period ends no later than the last day of the income year following the year in which the payment is made